-You will be expected to participate in a variety of professional activities (SPA) to support your personal clinical practice and the overall work of the department and Trust.
-All consultants receive 1.5 SPA sessions for generic non-clinical work.
+You will participate in a variety of professional activities (SPA) to support your personal clinical practice and the overall work of the department and Trust.
+All consultants receive 1.5 SPA sessions for generic nonclinical work.
 This includes, but is not limited to: